 Glashütte Limburg Art Nouveau Style Mushroom Table Lamp

-Materials: Yellow, brown and red coloured opal glass.
+Materials: 2 parts of yellow, brown and red coloured opal glass.
 Brass lampshade holder.
 Bakelite socket.

 Height: 32 cm / 12.59”

 Width: 25 cm / 9.84”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturers: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

 Other versions: Probably made in several colours and sizes.
 This lamp is model 6325, as labeled.

 This hand blow table lamp is reminiscent at the French Art Nouveau (1860 – 1920) lamps designed by Émile Gallé, the Daum brothers, Muller Frères, Loetz and several others.

 Three months after the end of the Second World War in August 1945, graduate engineer Dr. Walter Heinrich submitted his first plans for setting up a glassworks to the American military authorities in Limburg an der Lahn in Germany.
 Approval for building the factory was issued rapidly because the country urgently needed all types of glass.
 As a result, the ground was broken for Glashütte Limburg as early as 28 September 1945.